← Back

 July 2, 2025

-The Commons is property that opens itself up to use by anyone, and which is owned and managed by the people who use it… So what would that mean when talking about game development?
+The Commons is property that opens itself up to use by anyone, and which is owned and managed by the people who use it… So what would that mean when talking about AI in game development?

 A flowchart displays a control node, 'hungry?'.
 One branch (yes) feeds into the action node, 'eat'.
 A second branch (no) feeds into another control node, labelled '...' to illustrate that in this case the tree continues